Get Your Gears Turning

 With good intention, most of your academic and experiential preparation should be tailored toward the engineering discipline that interests you.
 By following a few simple steps, you can make strides toward a future in engineering.
 The future ahead remains bright.

-To get started, you can become familiar with the different engineering disciplines by reviewing the Vault Guide to Engineering Jobs.
+To get started, you can become familiar with the different engineering disciplines by reviewing Become's How to Become an Engineer.

 There are a variety of manners in which you can academically prepare to become an engineer, both within the UCSB College of Engineering and outside of it.
 For any degree, it is recommended to pursue a Bachelor of Science, rather than a Bachelor of Arts, as this will provide you with more coursework within the sciences.
 Click below for more details.